 As a traditional owner, Trevor Shane is well aware of the health issues of his people and brings community heart and spirit to the Board.
 Trevor sees his role as standing up for the people of Mossman Gorge, Cooktown, Wujal Wujal and Hopevale to ensure they get the health services they deserve.

-Greg has been a member of the Apunipima Cape York Health Council Board as an ex-officio member and then as a director since 2007.
+Greg has been on the board of Apunipima Cape York Health Council as a skills based director (previously ex officio member) since 2007.

 Chartered Accountant and Registered Company Auditor Greg Mitchell has over 20 years of experience as an external auditor and corporate advisor.
 Greg undertakes all forms of statutory audits in both the public and private sectors and specialises in working with listed entities, public companies, large family businesses and not-for-profit entities.